Career Seekers

 How CRED Helps:

-- Funding: Up to $1,000 for courses, classes, or tests that result in a credential, license, or certification.
+- Funding: Up to $1,000 for courses, classes, or tests that result in a credential, license, or certification, and supportive services (max $300).

 - Career Fields: Common fields include healthcare, construction, and IT (not exhaustive).